MicroStrategy/rest-api-docs/docs/common-workflows/manage-incremental-refresh-report/create-an-irr.md

 ---
-title: "Sample Workflow: Create an Incremental Refresh Report"
+title: "Sample workflow: Create an incremental refresh report"
 sidebar_label: Create an IRR
 description: This workflow sample demonstrates how to create a new Incremental Refresh Report object through the Modeling service.
 ---